Sex Addicts Anonymous (SAA)

 Sex Addicts Anonymous (SAA) is a 12-step program designed to help individuals who feel their sexual behaviors have become compulsive and unmanageable.
 While “sex addiction” is the term used within the fellowship, the World Health Organization (WHO) formally recognizes the condition as Compulsive Sexual Behavior Disorder (CSBD).

-Similar to other 12-step programs, the term “sex addict” is used within Sex Addicts Anonymous (SAA) as a form of direct self-identification, not as a clinical diagnosis.
+Similar to other 12-step programs, the term “sex addict” is used within Sex Addicts Anonymous (SAA) as a form of direct self-identification, not necessarily as a clinical diagnosis.
+Many members come to the program after their addictive behavior has resulted in severe consequences, such as divorce, job loss, or even legal problems.

 For members, admitting “I am a sex addict” is a crucial part of the First Step.
 This act signifies an acknowledgment of powerlessness over compulsive sexual behavior and helps break through denial.
-This shared identity creates a common ground and a sense of unity, regardless of members’ specific behaviors, genders, or orientations.
 While the term can be stigmatizing in the outside world, the SAA fellowship reclaims it as a statement of acceptance and the starting point for a shared journey toward recovery.

 Sex Addicts Anonymous Goals and Principles